gavinmorrison/ncsc-cloud-security-principles/cloud_security_principles/07_secure_development.md

 ### You should be sufficiently confident that:

-- the provider uses a software development lifecycle in line with our secure software development and deployment guidance , at a standard appropriate for the sensitivity of your data
+- the provider uses a software development lifecycle in line with our secure software development and deployment guidance, at a standard appropriate for the sensitivity of your data
 - the provider has built a culture of secure development, including secure development training, code review of all deployed changes, and curation of well-understood libraries for solving security-critical problems
 - the provider automates the integration and deployment pipeline used to deliver their cloud services, to enforce security, consistency, and a detailed audit trail
 - the provider clearly separates their production environment from testing or development environments